houmain/keymapper/README.md

 The installer configures the Windows task scheduler to start `keymapper.exe` and `keymapperd.exe` at logon.

 To use the portable build, simply create a [configuration](#configuration) file and start both `keymapper.exe` and `keymapperd.exe`.
 It is advisable to start `keymapperd.exe` with elevated privileges.
 Doing not so has a few limitations.
 Foremost the Windows key cannot be mapped reliably and applications which are running as administrator (like the task manager, ) resist any mapping.

+#### Virtual device driver

+The [device](#context-awareness) filter requires the installation of a virtual device driver.
+The only known freely available is [Interception](https://github.com/oblitum/Interception), which unfortunately has a [severe bug](https://github.com/oblitum/Interception/issues/25), that makes devices stop working after being dis-connected too often.
+Until this is fixed it not advisable to use it and it should only be installed when filtering by device is absolutely required.
+The `interception.dll` needs to be placed next to the `keymapperd.exe`.

 Building
 --------